Why I Gave Traveling a Second Try

 I went travelling because I felt I needed to redefine myself, to find the essence of my life.
 I use the term ‘redefine’ intentionally because I had spent the past four years flying high on a wave of confidence, driven by an ambition to succeed and immune to distraction.
-However, caught up within the insular world of a hall of residence that was a fifty-minute walk from the town centre, I had gradually lost hold of the sense of purpose, which had previously driven me.
+However, caught up within the insular world of a dorm that was a 50-minute walk from the town centre, I had gradually lost hold of my sense of purpose.

-I mention all of this because my greatest conviction today is that we exist in a psychological world.
-It is not the places we have literally been, but the mental state of mind we’ve been in, which shapes our perception of the world.
-When I left home to begin a three-month tour around India and South East Asia I felt nothing, not a spark of excitement, nor any apprehension.
+Today I know that it is not the places we have literally been, but the mental state of mind we’re in, which shapes our perception of the world.
+When I left home to begin a three-month tour around India and Southeast Asia, I felt nothing–not a spark of excitement, nor any apprehension.
 The night I arrived in Delhi I had nothing but the rucksack on my back–no acquaintances, no means of contacting anyone, no hotel reservation, no plan.
 Yet I still felt nothing.

-From the blog I wrote up until my final couple of days in India I sound upbeat, and when I read this back just the other day for the first time, I was so uplifted.
-Though I didn’t know it at the time, whilst I struggled in India, I was learning so much about life and, in turn, about myself.
-I’m tempted to write that, after all, I did ‘find myself’ in India, but it is not quite so simple.
-India was part of a long process – one that I guess you could call a lifelong process– but it was a significant part of it.
-I want to be able to go back and shout at myself, ‘Pull yourself together and stick in there!’
+On my blog posts from India, I sound upbeat, and when I reread my writing after my trip, I felt so uplifted.
+Though I didn’t know it at the time, while I struggled in India, I was learning so much about life and, in turn, about myself.
+I’m tempted to write that, after all, I did “find myself” in India, but it is not quite so simple.
+India was part of a long process – one that I guess you could call a lifelong process– and it was a significant part of it.
+I want to be able to go back and shout at myself, “Pull yourself together and stick in there!”
 But I can’t because I gave up.

 After just two nights of roaming about Kuala Lumpur and trying, but failing to meet other travellers, I flew home.

-In sum, travelling isn’t necessarily fun, but the saying ‘you get out of it what you put into it’ stands as true for travel as it does everything else in life.
+Travelling isn’t necessarily fun, but the saying, “You get out of it what you put into it” stands as true for travel as it does everything else in life.
 Persist, no matter how miserable you are, but find solace in people.
 We need each other at some point or another whether we like it or not.